dev-devfero/devfero-devops/README.md

 # 🧭 DevOps Implementations Portfolio

-Welcome to my DevOps Portfolio — a collection of practical, production-style implementations that demonstrate my experience in cloud infrastructure, automation, CI/CD, containerization, and system monitoring.
+Welcome to our DevOps Portfolio — a collection of practical implementations that demonstrate some of our experience in cloud infrastructure, automation, CI/CD, containerization, and system monitoring.

 These repositories showcase real-world setups and anonymized client-like scenarios that reflect how modern DevOps practices can streamline development and deployment pipelines.